Can Foreigners Buy Property in Greece?

 Price guide: €1,000-2,500/sqm across mainland areas

-Due Diligence: Protecting Your Investment
+Due Diligence: Protecting Your Purchase

 Property due diligence in Greece requires particular attention to several issues: